scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

         <tr>
             <td>Calendar button</td>
             <td><code>Space</code>,<br/><code>Enter</code></td>
             <td>Opens the date picker.
-If there is a current date set in the text input, that date is focussed in the date picker.
-If not, today's date is focussed.</td>
+If there is a current date set in the text input, that date is focused in the date picker.
+If not, today's date is focused.</td>
         </tr>

         <tr>